Skip to content

 Argument Description Example

---input Input sumstats file path --input data/sumstats.tsv
+--input Input sumstats file path (required for main processing mode) --input data/sumstats.tsv

 Optional Arguments